 Moving parts need clearance between one another to function properly.
 This is especially important when designing for Versatile Plastic—without enough clearance, the parts will fuse together during the print process.
 The Material Guidelines have specific information on clearance requirements for the material you plan to use.

 Embossed and engraved details have minimum requirements to ensure they print clearly.
 Those specifics are listed in the Material Guidelines on each of the material pages.

 3D printers do not read smoothing modifiers, so instead, sub-divide your mesh to replicate the effect of smoothing.

 - Optimize your colors

-If designing for Full Color Sandstone, check that your Shapeways render matches your expectations.
+If designing for Full Color Sandstone or Multi-Color Polyjet, check that your Shapeways render matches your expectations.
 CMYK is best at producing bright, well defined colors.
-You can find more tips on designing for this material here.
+You can find more tips on designing for these materials on the material pages.